Abolfazl2687/Tiny-Builder/README.md

 ## Malware Creator

 > [!WARNING]
-> Any misuse of this program is the responsibility of the user and I have no responsibility
+> I am NOT responsible for any demages caused by this software to anyone.
+I do NOT support any malicious use of this software.
+This is for educational purposes only.

 ### How To Use ;